thomashustache/platform/README.md

 This repository was forked from the original: https://github.com/cycraig/gym-platform/.

 The Platform environment uses a parameterised action space and continuous state space.
 The task involves an agent learning to avoid enemies and traverse across platforms to reach a goal.
+Three actions are available to the agent:
+- Run(dx)
+- Hop(dx)
+- leap(dx)

-Three actions are available to the agent: Run(dx), Hop(dx) and leap(dx) where dx is a learnable parameter for each discrete action.
+where dx is a learnable parameter for each discrete action.

 A dense reward is given to the agent based on the percentage of distance it travels.
 A reward of 1 being the highest the agent can get if it reaches the last platform.
 An episode terminates if the agent touches an enemy or falls into a gap between platforms.